-Periods Content t Personal Study Objectives 2 Gene opera aeror eral principle of ation of nautical radio ems (continued) receiver Band frequencies.
+Periods Content Personal Study Objectives Weeks 8, and 9 2 General principle of operation of aeronautical radio systems (continued) Operation principle of a VHF-AM transmitter-receiver Band frequencies.
 Separation between channels Number of channels in the reserved range and the evolution of VHF-AM communication Theoretical range of VHF communication The components in a VHF-AM communication system Control console Transceiver Antenna cables Antennas Choice of antennas and locations on the aircraft Regulatory requirements (CARs) and certifications (RTCA, TSO).
-Study of an example of a VHF-AM system installed on an aircraft Emergency radio beacon (ELT) Operation Definitions of used terms Types and frequencies used Installation of the transmitter and antenna Check the functionality of the system and periods allowed for checks Review course notes taken in class, reference documents and hand-outs.
-0265 # 1.5 operati interco ancillar al principle of ion of the om system and ry systems (PA, ainment systems, Regulatory requirements: RAC, OACI.
-On board audio systems: Key components in an intercom system and their operation Installation and important points of installation Different types of Microphones, speakers, and headsets Connectors Impedances and impedance matching Other audio systems (PA, entertainment, etc.) Examples of audio systems (excerpts from aircraft maintenance manuals) Audio consoles Review course notes taken in class, reference documents and hand-outs.
-0265 # 1.6 0.25 Closed (5 poin 10 multiple choice questions on material seen during Weeks 7 to 9.
+Study of an example of a VHF-AM system installed on an aircraft Emergency radio beacon (ELT) Operation Definitions of used terms Types and frequencies used Installation of the transmitter and antenna Check the functionality of the system and periods allowed for checks Regulatory requirements: RAC, OACI.
+Review course notes taken in class, reference documents and hand-outs.
+0265 # 1.5 Week 9 1 General principle of operation of the intercom system and ancillary systems (PA, entertainment systems, etc.) Regulatory requirements: RAC, OACI.
+On board audio systems: Key components in an intercom system and their operation Installation and important points of installation Different types of Review course notes taken in class, reference documents and hand-outs.
+0265 # 1.6 Week 10 0.25 Closed book mini test (5 points) 10 multiple choice questions on material seen during Weeks 7 to 9.
 Review all material (Weeks 7 to 9) 0265 # 1.1, 1.2, 1.4, 1.5, 1.6